 A member or affiliate of an A.T. maintaining club who uses a chain saw or crosscut saw on the A.T. at least twice per year is considered an A.T. sawyer.
 An A.T. sawyer may be an officially designated maintainer of a section of the Trail or an A.T. side trail or may participate in club work trips.

 What is the “textbook” for the ATC’s sawyer training courses?

 The U.S. Forest Service’s Missoula Technology & Development Center’s (MTDC) Chain Saw and Crosscut Saw Training Course Student Guidebook serves as the program’s curriculum.

 How can I find a course?

-Contact your ATC regional office or see the current course schedule.
+Contact your ATC regional office.
 Before registering for a course, check with the contact person listed to make sure space is available.

 How do I register for a course?

 Preregistration is required.
 After confirming that space is available, complete and return the course application form (also available from your ATC regional office).

 What if there are no courses scheduled in my area?